 News Selection – Energy for All

-Recent international news and analysis chosen to illustrate and update Tread Softly briefings on Energy for All.
+Recent news chosen to illustrate and update Tread Softly briefings on Energy for All.

 African desert solar power for Africans